emmett-framework/emmett/docs/app_and_modules.md

 Applications and modules
 ========================

 weppy applications are based on the `App` core class.
-Let's focus on this fundamental component and on the convenient `AppModule`.
+Let's focus on this fundamental component and on the convenient application modules.

 The App object
 --------------